 In the slurry method, you need 2 tablespoons of all-purpose flour per cup of liquid.
 Dilute the flour with about a cup of liquid, and use a shaker or whisk to mix the flour with the liquid.

-Pork broth is not readily available like other broths.
+Pork broth is not readily available like other broths (vegetable or chicken).
 You can usually get pork bouillon or gravy base.
 I like to use Penzey's Pork gravy base.

-For a starch, you will love mashed potatoes drowned in gravy, but rice, pasta, or noodles work well also.
+For a starch, you will love mashed potatoes drowned in gravy, but rice, pasta, or noodles work well too.

-Refrigerate for 3-4 days, and the gravy, since it is made with flour, will also refrigerate and reheat nicely for 3-4 days.
+Refrigerate in an airtight container for 4 days, and the gravy, since it is made with flour, will also refrigerate and reheat nicely for 4 days.

 ❓FAQs

 145° with a three-minute rest is the minimum recommended by the FDA.
-My wife does not like any pink, so she is more of 155° here.
+My wife dislikes pink, so she is more of 155° here.

 You must use a meat thermometer to check the temperature.

-For many years we were taught to cook pork to 165° but the pork was very dry.
-165° is unnecessary and is no longer recommended as long as there is a 3 minutes rest.
+We were taught to cook pork to 165° for many years, but the pork was very dry.
+165° is unnecessary and is no longer recommended as long as there is a 3-minute rest.
 See WebMD for the discussion.

 You can, but you may have a few issues.
-When I dredge in flour or use panko bread crumbs, I find it is easy to burn the coating.
-You will have better results if you season.
+When I dredge in flour or use panko bread crumbs, it is easy to burn the coating.
+You will have better results if you only season.

 If you want breaded pork chops, please see Breaded Pork Chops.

-If over 1 ½ inches thick, just stovetop cooking will not give good results.
-You should sear and then bake in an oven to the internal temperature you want.
-See Pan Seared Oven Roasted Thick Cut Pork Chops.
+If over 1 ½ inches thick, stovetop cooking may overcook the surface before the center reaches 145*.
+You should sear and then bake in an oven to your desired internal temperature.
+See Cooking Thick Pork Chops for detailed instructions.

 There are several ways to address this.
-A lid on the pan will help get the internal temperature up faster for this cooking.
+A lid on the pan will help get the internal temperature up faster.

 In the future, resting the meat at room temperature for 30 to 60 minutes before cooking will help.